Tree Condition Matters: How to Identify Trees at Risk of Falling

 FAQs

-How do I know whether a tree is at the risk of falling?
+How can I tell whether a tree is at the risk of falling?

-If you think the tree on your property could be at risk of falling, it’s best to call in a professional.
-A certified arborist will conduct a more thorough assessment and provide a recommendation on the most appropriate option.
+If you think the trees on your property is in danger of falling, it’s best to call in an expert.
+A certified arborist will conduct an in-depth assessment and provide a recommendation for the best course of action.

-Can I remove a tree that is at danger of falling by myself?
+Can I take down a tree that is at danger of falling by myself?

 Conclusion